BASSIST EDUCATOR CLINICIAN

 Bethany is a Lilly Teacher Creativity Fellow, and has the distinguished honor of earning 2 coveted grants, 7 years apart.
 Her grants took her to New York City & New Orleans in 2011, and to Salvador & Rio de Janeiro in 2019.
 The experiences during both grants have transformed and propelled her teaching with new approaches, genres, techniques, and even renewed love for the craft of teaching.

-Bethany is looking forward to sharing her stories and teaching techniques at the Australian National Band and Orchestra Conference in Perth, WA, in October 2020, and the Indiana MEA Conference in Fort Wayne, IN, in January 2021.
+Bethany is looking forward to sharing her stories and teaching techniques at the Indiana MEA Conference in Fort Wayne, IN, in January, and the Australian National Band and Orchestra Conference in Perth, Western Australia, in October 2021.